alxfed/alxfed.github.io/_posts/2019-02-22-Septem-Circumstantiae.markdown

 ---
 layout: post
-title:  "Septem Circumstantiae (Aristotle)."
+title:  "Septem Circumstantiae, five W's and H or 'six serving-men'."
-excerpt: "Or: one of the possible constructive approaches to the synthesis of the Common-English language for humans and machines."
+excerpt: "One of the possible constructive approaches to the synthesis of the Common-English language for humans and machines."
 date:   2019-02-22  10:13 am
 categories: blog posts
 ---